Amazon Kindle Paperwhite review

 ^ With the sidelights turned up full they all look bright and clear (old Paperwhite, new Paperwhite, Kobo Glo HD) - click to enlarge

 As a simple upgrade to the old Paperwhite, one remaining annoyance is the lack of an ambient light sensor.
 This means you have to set the brightness manually, which feels decidedly retro when every phone and tablet around does so automtically.
 The Voyage does have a light sensor built-in and very handy it is too, even dimming further ever-so-slowly as your eyes adjust to the dark, but it's not enough to justify the extra price.

 Text here is noticeably crisper than on the old Paperwhite, though it's not a huge upgrade admittedly.
-Our Paperwhite review model included Amazon's new Bookerly font, which is designed specifically for eReaders.
+My Paperwhite review model included Amazon's new Bookerly font, which is designed specifically for eReaders.
 It's less chunky looking than the old default Caecilia font, and has some finer touches that become apparent at larger sizes.
-This font hasn't yet been rolled out to older models, though it will shortly, and so we've used the Caecilia font for most of the comparison shots here.
+This font hasn't yet been rolled out to older models, though it will shortly, and so I've used the Caecilia font for most of the comparison shots here.

 ^ Our new Paperwhite has a slightly different software to the old model, for now

 The new font is an improvement, but there's still issues here.
 With higher-resolution screens and better contrast, I'm now happy to pack more words onto a page.
 However, Amazon's font size options are still pretty limited, with only eight sizes in total and only two I'd consider.
 It needs to introduce finer graduations, so you can choose the exact size you want.